Here’s a typical rookie photographer mistake. You focus so much on your subject that you lose track of what is around it.

 - Focal length: double it and the DoF is reduced by a factor of four

 Depth of field demonstrated at f/1.4 (top) and f/5.6 (bottom) with 50mm lens on a micro four-thirds camera from 50 cm away.

-If you want to maximise the DoF, so that most of your landscape will the sharp, then you should use high f-numbers, short focal length, and focus reasonably far away (a general rule of thumb says you should focus 1/3 into the scene).
+If you want to maximise DoF, so that most of your landscape will be sharp, then you should use high f-numbers, short focal length, and focus reasonably far away (a general rule of thumb says you should focus 1/3 into the scene).

 If you want to minimise the DoF, to better isolate your subject from the background and have nice bokeh, then you should use small f-numbers, long focal length, and move closer to your subject.

 Tip: If you are shooting portraits with natural light while outdoors, you can keep shooting wide open with fast lenses by using a 2 or 3 stop neutral density filter.